TommyIridescent/SL/README.md

 # SL
-Files and directories I use for SL
+Files I use for SL

+See the Install.txt file for the steps I take